maxcurzi/canvas/README.md

 - Have an overview of the current state (like, who's winning, or how many victories per team)
 - Add a chat or live-feed of events ("John Doe destroyed Alien!")
-- Add a "Share via Twitter" button, which should add a preview of the current canvas to encourage new players to help out
 - Add more games and automatically switch between them every X days

 nothing else, I want to keep it minimal (kind of like Wordle and r/place).